aidanduffy68-prog/ABC/docs/integrations/FOUNDRY_DATA_EXPORT.md

-# Palantir Foundry Integration Guide
+# Palantir Foundry Data Export Guide

-**GH Systems ABC - Foundry Integration Documentation**
+**GH Systems ABC - Foundry Data Export Documentation**

-This guide explains how to integrate GH Systems ABC with Palantir Foundry for data pipeline integration, analytics, and visualization.
+This guide explains how to export ABC compilation data to Palantir Foundry for data pipeline integration, analytics, and visualization.

+**Note:** This is for exporting ABC data TO Foundry.
+For Foundry Chain (ingesting FROM Foundry and adding cryptographic verification), see [Foundry Chain Specification](FOUNDRY_CHAIN_SPEC.md).

 ---